lucciisgithub/youtube-unlimited/README.md

  The option to buy premium to get rid of ads will be available. click on buy premium and then when the enter iTunes Login appears, click canel and Localiapstore will spoof the purchase and give you premium.
  I would then kill the app and make sure it is not running in the background.
 Relaunch app and you will have no ads now.

- # Supported Devices that have been tested to work with this app
+ # Tested Devices
- iPhone 7 iOS 11.0.1
+ iPhone 7 iOS 11.0.1 and
  iPhone 6 iOS 10.1.1